VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 #### Modify the way tiles are created

 On the server, currently, there is a number of feature (geometric object, currently a building) per tile and a maximum tile size which can be configured in the file conf/building.yml.
-The tile hierarchy is a quadtree created using the extent of the city, and the two parameters abovementionned.
-A score function allowing to assign features (geometric objects) to each tile is defined.
-Default value is `ST_Area(Box2D(cityobject.enveloppe))` which computes the area of the 2D Bounding Box of geom (geometric object).
-Tiles are thus created based on spatial conditions.
-We must modify this score function in order to also consider temporal information when creating the tiles.
+The tile hierarchy is a quadtree created using the extent of the city, and the two parameters abovementionned:
+ * The root englobe all the scene
+ * There is eventually "an intermediate level" which is a subdivision of the root in `n` part
+ * Then, there one level of depth of the quadtree
+ * If the number of feature in the tile of the previous level is higher than the configured number of feature per tile:
+  * The tile is subdivided in is subdivided in subtiles.
+The tiles with the highest scores go into the parent tile and the ones with the lowest scores go into the children tiles.

+More details about the tile creation process can be found in [Gai16].

+We must modify the hierarchy creation process in order to consider the temporal information of the geometries when creating the tiles.

 *Note: It might be a good idea to provide a schema illustrating this part.*